cthit/huego/README.md

 # huego

-copy .env.exapmle to .env
+copy .env.example to .env

-get `GAMMA_SECRET` and `GAMMA_CLIENT_ID` from gamma at `http://localhost:3000`
+create a huego cilent in gamma at `http://localhost:3000` to get `GAMMA_SECRET` and `GAMMA_CLIENT_ID`

-to dev against the lights in hubben you also need the `HUE_BASE_URL` and to be connected to digit network in Hubben
+to dev against the lights in Hubben you also need the `HUE_BASE_URL` and to be connected to digit network in Hubben

 ### run frontend with